-- immediately report to the Commission any exceedance of the BC Water Quality Guidelines for aquatic life that persist for a period of 24 hours or greater or, where they exist, the Water Quality Objectives for a specific watercourse, relative to the baseline; and - c. immediately take steps to address the factors producing any exceedance of the BC Water Quality Guidelines for aquatic life, relative to the baseline, should any exceedance persist for a period of 24 hours or greater, and where such steps do not result in addressing the turbidity exceedance, promptly suspend construction operations at the site of activities causing the exceedance until effective solutions, satisfactory to the Commission, have been developed and implemented. - 36.
-As part of the post construction monitoring program, the permit holder must, for all watercourse and wetland crossings: - a. inspect and provide a report to the Commission that includes assessment of: - i.
-RMA stability; - ii. erosion risk to the watercourse; - iii. vegetation re-establishment within the RMA, including species composition, percent establishment, and presence of invasive plant species; and - iv. identify where contingency measures may be required to address the items in i, ii or iii; and - b. where contingency measures are required, the permit holder must develop and implement an appropriate plan to the satisfaction of the Commission.
+- b. immediately report to the Commission any exceedance of the BC Water Quality Guidelines for aquatic life or, where they exist, the Water Quality Objectives for a specific watercourse or wetland that persist for a period of 24 hours or greater, relative to the baseline; and - c. immediately take steps to address the factors producing any exceedance of the BC Water Quality Guidelines for aquatic life, relative to the baseline, should any exceedance persist for a period of 24 hours or greater, and where such steps do not result in addressing the turbidity exceedance, promptly suspend construction operations at the site of activities causing the exceedance until effective solutions, to the satisfaction of the Commission, have been developed and implemented. - 57.
+As part of the post construction monitoring program, the permit holder must, for all watercourse and wetland crossings: - a. inspect and provide a report to the Commission that includes assessment of: - RMA stability; - ii. erosion risk to the watercourse; - iii. vegetation re-establishment within the RMA, including species composition, percent establishment, and presence of invasive plant species; and - iv. identify where contingency measures may be required to address the items in i, ii or iii; and - v. where contingency measures are required, the permit holder must develop and implement an appropriate plan to the satisfaction of the Commission. - 58.
+The permit holder must construct, maintain, and deactivate all mechanical stream crossings constructed for access within the operating area according to the following requirements, as applicable: - a.
+Only bridges, culverts, ice bridges, or snow fills may be constructed at stream crossings. - b.
+Permanent bridges must be designed and fabricated in compliance with: - i. the Canadian Standards Association Canadian Bridge Design Code, CAN/CSA-S6; and - soil property standards, as they apply to bridge piers and abutments; set out in the Canadian Foundation of Engineering Manual. - c.
+Except with leave of the Commission, - any culverts used must be designed and fabricated in compliance with the Canadian Standards Association CSA G401, Corrugated Steel Pipe Products; or the Canadian Standards Association Standard CSA B1800, Section B182.2, Plastic Non-pressure Pipe Compendium, as applicable; and - ii.
+Any pipe installed in lieu of a culvert must be of at least equivalent standard and strength as any culvert specified above. - d.
+Except with leave of the Commission, bridges and culverts must meet the criteria set out in (i), (ii), or (iii) below: - i. the bridge or culvert is designed to pass the highest peak flow of the stream that can reasonably be expected within the return periods set out in column 2 the table below for the period the permit holder anticipates the crossing structure will remain on site, as set out in column 1 in the table below.